AnahitIsrayelyan/simpleClientServer/README.md

     The provided code does not handle error cases extensively.
 In a production environment, additional error handling and input validations should be implemented.

+#webClientServer

+This is a basic implementation of a web client-server program in Python.
+The program supports a simple HTTP-based protocol, where the client can request a file from the server using a GET request, and the server responds with the file content if it exists.
+The client can choose to keep the connection alive for multiple requests or close it after each request.
+Client

+Components:

+    The client sends GET requests to the server, specifying the filename (link) as input.
+It then receives and prints the server's response.
+The client can repeatedly send requests and has the option to continue running the program or close the connection.
+    Server

+    The server listens on a specific IP address and port number, awaiting incoming client connections.
+Upon receiving a request, it parses the
+    HTTP headers to extract the requested filename.
+If the client requests to close the connection, the server terminates gracefully.
+Otherwise, it attempts to retrieve the content of the requested file (if exists) and sends it back to the client as the HTTP response.

+Note:

+    Please note that this implementation is minimalistic and serves as an educational example.
+In a real-world scenario, you would need to handle various edge cases, implement error handling, and possibly consider using a more robust web server framework for production use.
+Usage:

+    To run the program, start the server first and then run the client.
+The server serves files from the "public" directory, and the client can request files by providing the filename (e.g., /index.html).
+You can also connect from real web browser typing 'http://127.0.0.1:8080/index.html'.